turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/your-key-phrase.png)

-## Verify And Access Wallet
+### Verify And Access Wallet

-Once you have saved or written down the key words in a secure location, click the checkbox to enable the "Access Wallet" button.
+Once you have saved or written down the keywords in a secure location, click the checkbox to enable the "Access Wallet" button.
 Clicking this button displays the Verify Mnemonic modal window.
 Complete the phrase to verify that you have the correct words.

 ![](../../../.gitbook/assets/verify-key-phrase.png)